Laval will invest 60 million in a mega-drinking water reservoir

 This first basin to be buried underground would make it possible to store no less than 40 million liters of water, which would provide “room for maneuver” in the event of a breakdown at the Chomedey production plant or even a period of severe low water. by an unusual drought, which would limit its water supply from the Rivière des Prairies.
 Of the three planned reservoirs, that of Chomedey is by far the largest, given that it will serve the most densely populated sector, including the city center.

 “When the reservoirs required in the Aqueduct Master Plan are completed, there will be an autonomy of 12 hours considering that one of the three drinking water production stations is shut down”, specifies the Head of Business by email public, Philippe Déry.
 He adds that “the capacity of the reservoirs must be put into perspective with the needs of citizens, institutions and businesses, the continued development of Laval as well as the growth of its population.”
-Access to these reservoirs will also avoid overtaxing other factories to compensate for a drop in production that could affect one of them.
+Access to these reservoirs will also avoid overtaxing other factories to compensate for a drop in production that might affect one of them.

 This professional services mandate will cost nearly double what the Water Management Department estimated at $344,925 before launching the public call for tenders.
 At $642,710, taxes included, the offer submitted by Stantec Experts-conseils was recommended by the Supply and Purchasing Department, then accepted by elected officials.
 Of the two competing bidders, only the Stantec firm obtained the minimum quality pass mark set at 70%.